EconLearn

 Crowding Out vs Crowding In

 Crowding Out and Crowding In are two Fiscal Policy concepts in AP Economics that students often mix up.
-In short: crowding out is crowding out is the fall in private investment that happens when government borrowing pushes up real interest rates.
-Meanwhile, crowding in is crowding in is when government spending raises private investment—the opposite of crowding out—typically during a recession with idle resources.
+Crowding out is the fall in private investment that happens when government borrowing pushes up real interest rates.
+Crowding in is when government spending raises private investment, the opposite of crowding out, typically during a recession with idle resources.
 Here is how they compare side by side.

 Crowding Out